-In closing, we suggest that we have rescued the symmetric axis transform from being an interesting but useless approach to being a main challenger in the possibilities for shape description.
-However, more work is needed both to find mathematically how symmetric axes behave under figure- or boundary-based resolution reduction, and to make automatic the following of SA branches to annihilation, preferably by limiting the creation of artifactual branches and early omission of real branches.
+In closing, we suggest that the multiresolution symmetric axis transform is a main challenger in the possibilities for shape description.
+However, more work is needed in a number of areas.
+Mathematical study is needed of how symmetric axes behave under figure- or boundary-based resolution reduction and how SA-piles behave under Gaussian blurring.
+Algorithms must be developed to connect SA's into an SA-pile and to follow branches of SA's and SA-piles through resolution reduction to annihilation.
+This will require methods of computing the SA that limit the creation of artifactual branches and the premature omission of real branches.

-In addition, we hope to have focused attention onto the multiresolution approach of following features to annihilation and thus inducing scale-based hierarchies.
-This appears to be a powerful method of deriving descriptions that are suitable for modeldirected pattern recognition.
+In addition, we hope to have focused attention onto the multiresolution approach of following features to annihilation and thus inducing scalebased hierarchies.
+This appears to be a powerful method of deriving descriptions that are suitable for model-directed pattern recognition.